mkaesz/clickhouse-multi-dc-federation/README.md

 >   }}}
 > }'
 > ```
-> This is already applied in the demo — all three DCs have the setting active.
+> This is already applied in the demo - all three DCs have the setting active.

 The role-level `ALTER ROLE` is included in `schemas/04_rbac/roles_and_grants.sql` and is applied automatically by `apply-schemas.sh`.
 The server profile approach is preferred for production because it applies uniformly to all users without relying on role assignment.

-Pruning only activates for **direct equality or IN predicates on the sharding column** (`dc_name` here). `!=`, range comparisons, and expressions on the column do not prune — all shards are contacted even with the setting on.

 To verify pruning is working, use `EXPLAIN PIPELINE` (not `EXPLAIN`):
 `EXPLAIN` shows the logical plan before execution-time optimisation and looks